-- the conduct of Fourteen Chambers' business: - the ability of Fourteen Chambers to defend or instigate legal actions; - Fourteen Chambers' ability to comply with statutory obligations; - Fourteen Chambers' reputation.
+- the conduct of Chambers' business - the ability of Chambers to defend or instigate legal actions - Chambers' ability to comply with statutory obligations - Chambers' reputation

-Conversely, the permanent retention of records is undesirable and disposal is necessary to free up storage space, reduce administrative burden and to ensure that Fourteen Chambers does not unlawfully retain records for longer than necessary (particularly those containing personal data).
+Conversely, the permanent retention of records is undesirable and disposal is necessary to free up storage space, reduce administrative burden and to ensure that Chambers does not unlawfully retain records for longer than necessary (particularly those containing personal data).

-This policy supports Fourteen Chambers in demonstrating accountability through the proper retention of records and by demonstrating that disposal decisions are taken with proper authority and in accordance with due process.
+This policy supports Chambers in demonstrating accountability through the proper retention of records and by demonstrating that disposal decisions are taken with proper authority and in accordance with due process.

-2. Purpose
+Purpose

-The purpose of this policy is to provide guidance as to set out the length of time that Fourteen Chambers' records should be retained and the processes to review the records as to any further retention or for disposing of records at the end of the retention period.
-The policy helps to ensure that Fourteen Chambers operates in compliance with the General Data Protection Regulation and any other legislative or regulatory retention obligations.
+The purpose of this policy is to provide guidance as to set out the length of time that Chambers' records should be retained and the processes to review the records as to any further retention or for disposing of records at the end of the retention period.
+The policy helps to ensure that Chambers operates in compliance with the UK General Data Protection Regulation, the Data Protection Act 2018 and any other legislative or regulatory retention obligations.

-3. Scope
+Scope